-The Commission adopted a Communication setting up ICT standardisation priorities for the Digital Single Market as part of the package on 'Digitising European Industry'.
+The Commission adopted a Communication setting up ICT standardisation priorities (.pdf) as part of the package on 'Digitising European Industry'.

 The Communication proposes a plan with 2 strands to prioritise and deliver an efficient and sustainable ICT standard-setting.
 This standardisation will address the challenges of the digitisation of the economy.

 The 2 strands are:

 - to identify a list of priority building blocks where improved ICT standardisation is most urgent, proposing actions with concrete deliverables and a timeline in those domains (5G, Internet of Things, Cybersecurity, Cloud and Big Data).

 - to propose proposes a high-level political process, to deliver and ensure leadership through standards, fostering a high-level commitment from a broad stakeholder base, including from industry, standard-setting organisations, and the research community, as well as from EU institutions and national administrations.

 In modern ICT the service value of a device relies on the ability to communicate with other devices.
 This is known as the network effect.
 It is important in almost all areas of ICT.
 Specifications ensure that products made by different manufacturers are able to interoperate, and that users are offered the chance to pick and mix between different suppliers, products or services.